 A conference sub committee was formed comprising of Anne Shotter, Evelynne Joffe, Jane Lee Stewart, Betty Watson, Joe Sullivan and Graham Shotter.
 This first conference was called “Bridging Worlds” as a symbol of bridging worlds from a geographical perspective, but also to acknowledge the way in which the tarot bridges worlds in a psychological and spiritual dimension.
 There was an incredible amount of effort put in by many people to make the Conference happen, especially the conference organiser Jane Lee Stewart and the conference sub-committee.

 Overall, this world first Tarot Conference was a great success with 200 attendees.
 Lots of friends were made, new knowledge shared and a wonderful time had by all who attended.
 As a result tarot conferences are regularly held around the world.
-Australia ran a second conference in 2013 which was also extremely successful and is planning another in August 2015.
+Australia ran a second conference in 2013 which was also extremely successful.

 The Tarot Guild of Australia is incorporated in Victoria under the Associations Incorporation Act 1981.
 It is also a Registered Australian Body with ASIC, the Australian Securities and Investment Commission (ARBN 100 040 364).

 Lenormand – Australia Leading the Way